codio/site/source/docs/content/authoring/settings-actions/page.html.md

 The layouts we currently offer can be found in the dropdown list.

-Read the 'Specifying a panel' section here: [Auto opening files](/docs/content/settings-actions/auto-open) for information on how to reference these panels when auto opening code files, a preview window or a terminal window.
+Read the 'Specifying the panel number' section here: [Auto opening files](/docs/content/authoring/settings-actions/open-tabs#specifypanel) for information on how to reference these panels when auto opening code files, a preview window or a terminal window.

 The top-most and default entry in the Layout dropdown is 'Previous'.
 This means it will use the same panel layout as specified in the previous section to save having to manually set it each time.